 Harrie is survived by his brother, Wayne Black and his sister, Helen Smith.
 He was preceded in death by his wife Wilma Black, his parents, two brothers, Kenneth and Edmond Black and three sisters, Shirley Fay Lindell, Ruth McGee and Lucille Sewright.

-To send flowers to Harrie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Harrie Black, please visit our floral store.